Metric Noise Resource (MNR)

 Circuit compression degree

 As the circuit gets compressed, its fidelity increases because qubits have only short idling times.
-However, running multiple gates at once increases the system’s power consumption.
+However, the more compressed it becomes, the more parallel gates are implemented, increasing the system’s power consumption.
+It leads to the aforementioned tradeoff.
+The following parameters are considered:

 The following parameters are considered:

-Interestingly, the authors show that it is sometimes energetically more interesting to put qubits at a higher temperature and compensate with the quantum error correction code.
-They also show that in a specific regime, the quantum computer could factor RSA using more time than a classical computer, but consuming less energy.
+Interestingly, the authors show that it is sometimes energetically more interesting to put qubits at a higher temperature and compensate for the extra noise induced by doing more error-correction than what a typical estimate would indicate.
+Their work also suggests that in a specific regime, the quantum computer could factor RSA using more time than a classical computer, but consuming less energy.

 References